 Growing up, we learned about the food pyramid, the various food groups, and the evils of junk food.
-Nothing was too complicated and all were fairly easy to understand.
-Unfortunately today, it’s not that simple anymore.
-Gone are the days when you can just go to the market, buy the freshest ingredients you need for a home cooked meal, and be sure that everything that you’re getting is good for your body.
-In between checking for the goods’ physical defects, there are nutrition facts that must be read, dietary claims to be understood, and ingredient lists to watch out for.
-In the last decade, there’s even a new addition – the organic certification.
+Nothing was too complicated, and all were pretty easy to understand.
+Unfortunately, today, it’s not that simple anymore.
+Gone are the days when you could just go to the market, buy the freshest ingredients you need for a home-cooked meal, and be sure that everything you’re getting is good for your body.
+In between checking for the goods’ physical defects, nutrition facts must be read, dietary claims to be understood, and ingredient lists to watch out for.
+There’s even a new addition in the last decade – the organic certification.

 But Why?
 Is Organic Better for You?

-To satisfy the demand for bigger and better yields, mass producers have resorted to pesticides, genetic modification, and the use of other chemicals.
+Mass producers have resorted to pesticides, genetic modification, and other chemicals to satisfy the demand for bigger and better yields.
 Our regular meat supply is no different.
 Aside from getting exposed to pesticide residues, animals are given antibiotics meant to control diseases that typically occur among confined animals.
 Factory farm animals are also subjected to cruelty and torturous conditions.
-These practices aim to maximize output while minimizing cost, effort and time.
+These practices maximize output while minimizing cost, effort, and time.

 Since the USDA guidelines have been approved and implemented, there was no stopping the organic food industry.
-Currently, it is now estimated to be a worth $32 Billion and is expected to grow exponentially as consumers become more educated and health conscious.
+Currently, it is now estimated to be worth $32 Billion and is expected to grow exponentially as consumers become more educated and health-conscious.
 Organic produce, meat, and deli consumption have increased significantly in the past decade.

 What Qualifies as Organic Food?

 Generally, organic food is produced by farmers and animal raisers who employ the use of environment-friendly methods and renewable resources.
-To get USDA certification, food products must be grown and processed according to federal guidelines.
-Companies that handle or process organic food until it gets to various establishments should also comply with strict requirements as well.
+Food products must be grown and processed according to federal guidelines to get USDA certification.
+Companies that handle or process organic food until it gets to various establishments should also comply with strict requirements.

 Lastly, multi-ingredient and processed foods with the USDA organic seal must truly be made with all-organic components with some very minor exceptions qualified by inspectors.
 These foods must be free from artificial preservatives, colors, and flavors.

-Other non-food items labeled as organic like those used for body care, household products, beauty, etc. must pass very different sets of regulation and certification.
+Other non-food items labeled as organic like those used for body care, household products, beauty, etc. must pass very different sets of regulations and certifications.

 5 Advantages of Organic Eating: